Experienced Family Law Attorney in Brighton, MI.

 - The Child Support Formula uses a variety of factors, including parental income, spousal support, number of children involved, and health and childcare costs, among others, to determine the child support obligation owed.

 - Once the financial information is presented to and accepted by, the court, the child support payment is determined.

 - Should either parent’s financial circumstances change, child support payments may be reviewed — and modified — as a post-judgment issue.

 Don’t let your spouse mislead the court and short-change your children.
 Be sure your legal team has ample opportunity to review any financial information before it is presented.
 Call Gerkin & Decker for help today.

 Parenting time is generally granted to the non-custodial parent and each county has its own guidelines.
 No matter your situation with the other parent, your children need you now perhaps more than ever.
 It is imperative that you talk to Gerkin & Decker to maximize the role you have in your children’s lives.

-- Parenting time is dependent on a number of issues, including parental work schedules, children’s ages, living distance between parents, school schedules, extracurricular activities, holidays and summer vacations.
+- Parenting time is dependent on a number of issues, including parental work schedules, children’s ages, the living distance between parents, school schedules, extracurricular activities, holidays, and summer vacations.

 - Individual county guidelines governing parenting time and its allocation can be accessed through Friend of the Court.